1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

 It plays a huge role in my life.
 I find that I look at everything through a design lens.
-Graphic design is about problem solving, so it’s hard to separate from that way of thing in life.
+Graphic design is about problem-solving, so it’s hard to separate from that way of thing in life.
 Being married to a graphic designer also means that a lot of our conversations and interests revolve around design and art.
-My wife, Chantelle, lectures graphic design and is currently doing her masters degree, so we often find ourselves debating and analysing design in the world around us.
+My wife, Chantelle, lectures graphic design and is currently doing her master’s degree, so we often find ourselves debating and analyzing design in the world around us.